hashicorp/terraform-provider-google/.github/CONTRIBUTING.md

 Note: `TF_LOG=TRACE` is optional; it [enables verbose logging](https://www.terraform.io/docs/internals/debugging.html) during tests, including all API request/response cycles. `> output.log` redirects the test output to a file for analysis, which is useful because `TRACE` logging can be extremely verbose.

+Tests will use whatever version of the `terraform` binary is found on your path.
+To test with multiple versions of `terraform` core, you must run the tests multiple times with different versions.
+You can use [`tfenv`](https://github.com/tfutils/tfenv) to manage your system `terraform` versions.

 ### Ensuring no plan-time difference to latest provider release (optional)

 In a case where you are editing an existing field you might want to ensure the resource you are modifying doesn't result in a diff to existing deployments.
 You can run set the [environment variable](https://github.com/GoogleCloudPlatform/magic-modules/blob/a30da2040ca7b8bd37186d8521a911e7469da632/mmv1/third_party/terraform/utils/provider_test.go.erb#L284-L286) `RELEASE_DIFF` before running a test.
 This will append plan only steps using the latest released/published provider (`google` or `google-beta`) after all configuration deployments to ensure uniformity.